danny-1k/torchclust/README.md

 ## Installation

-*Be sure to make to make sure the GPU version of pytorch is installed if you intend to run the algorithms on GPU.*
+*Be sure the GPU version of pytorch is installed if you intend to run the algorithms on GPU.*

 ```bash
 pip install torchclust
 ```
 ## Usage

-#### Kmeans on sklearn make_blobs
+#### Kmeans on gaussian blobs
 ```python
 import torch
 import matplotlib.pyplot as plt